The Code of Academic Integrity

 Section 2: Composition of the UICC and Academic Integrity Panels (AIPs)

-The UICC shall include student and faculty members from each of the schools whose students are subject to this Code.
+• (a) The UICC shall include student and faculty members from each of the schools whose students are subject to this Code.
 The terms of all members shall be one academic year.
 Members may be renewed for additional terms.
-The process for identifying and selecting candidates to serve on the UICC shall be determined by the Office of Student Rights & Responsibilities, pursuant to Article III, Section 3, below.
-Recruitment should yield broad and diverse representation of the University community.
+The process for identifying and selecting candidates to serve on the UICC shall be determined by Student Rights & Responsibilities, pursuant to Article III, Section 3, below.
+Recruitment should yield broad and diverse representation of the University

-The presiding officer for an individual case shall be a student member of the AIP and shall be selected by the Director or designee prior to the start of an AIP.
+(c) The presiding officer for an individual case shall be a student member of the AIP and shall be selected by the Director or designee prior to the start of an AIP.
 The presiding officer may participate but will have no vote in the deliberations or recommending a sanction at the hearing, except in the circumstances outlined below.
-Following the hearing, the presiding officer will write a report on the hearing.

 Section 3: Selection and Removal of UICC Members